-First you have to register yourself by entering the basic details in registration page.
-Once registration is over, you can login and apply for any scheme after updating your profile.
+First, you have to register yourself by entering the basic details on the registration page.
+Once registration is over, you can log in and apply for any scheme after updating your profile.

 Step 1 – Register on the site.
 You can register for your ward.

 Step 2 – Create a profile.
 This is a very important step.
 Every year several people apply to the SAI scheme.
-In order to get shortlisted provide as much information as you can specially if you have been a sport person and participated in competitions before.
+In order to get shortlisted provide as much information as you can especially if you have been a sports person and participated in competitions before.

 Step 3 – Apply for a scheme.
 Once you have created your profile you can apply to any eligible scheme of SAI.

 SAI runs training centres across the country.
 The Centres are where the actual training happens.
 The facilities (hostel, gyms, pools etc) vary from centre to centre.
-Also not all disciplines are offered by all centres and not all schemes are offered by each centre.
-At present SAI has coaches and training facilities covering various sports disciplines.
-The disciplines offered vary from Centre to Centre based on coaches and Facilities the centre has.
+Also, not all disciplines are offered by all centres and not all schemes are offered by each centre.
+At present, SAI has coaches and training facilities covering various sports disciplines.
+The disciplines offered to vary from Centre to Centre based on coaches and Facilities the centre has.

 |Shooting||Kayaking and Canoeing||Karate||Wushu||Gymnastics|

 National Sports Talent Search Portal has been launched: